4EU+2026: Quantum Information and Quantum Many-Body Theory

 ECTS Credits

 ECTS credits are allocated locally.
-The registration form is the standard form used at UCPH, where students will be awarded 7.5 ECTS credits.
-Students from other universities will receive their ECTS credits through their local study administration.
+Students will receive their ECTS credits through their local study administration.
+The number of credits are fitted into your local course structure.
 Please contact your local contact person (see list of contact persons below).
+Whether students can get credit without participating in the summer school is also determined locally.

 Placement